erikabalarezo/web-app/README.md

-The interactive wireframe, done with [invision](http://www.invisionapp.com/), is available at: [Ottawa For Families](http://invis.io/854314K4).
+The Interactive Wireframe, done with [Invision](http://www.invisionapp.com/), is available at: [Ottawa For Families](http://invis.io/854314K4).
 Since the interactions for every location/event are similar, I've selected the Galleries to demonstrate how the app will work.